sophgo/libsophon/bmvid/document/bmcv/source_en/api/gemm_ext.rst

 **Note**

-1. This interface only supports BM1684X.

-2. In the case of FP16 input and A matrix transpose, M only supports values less than or equal to 64.
+1. In the case of FP16 input and A matrix transpose, M only supports values less than or equal to 64.

-3. This interface does not support FP32 input and FP16 output.
+2. This interface does not support FP32 input and FP16 output.

 **Sample code**